KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Select the *Editor* property and type in the desired text.
-Select the *[] placeholder* menu item to find the dataset column(s) previously selected as shown in the below image.
+Select the *[] placeholder* menu item and then *Columns Data* to find the dataset column(s) previously selected as shown in the below image.

 .. figure:: media/image011.png

   Inserting a dataset column in the text editor

 Image widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+By clicking on the **Image Widget** icon you can add an image to the dashboard.

 Chart widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~